chipsalliance/firrtl-spec/spec.md

 The width of each primitive operation is detailed in [@sec:primitive-operations].

-The width of the integer literal expressions is detailed in their respective sections.
+The width of constant integer expressions is detailed in their respective sections.

 # Combinational Loops